ajs787/Unified-bee-Runner/README.md

 To run the pipeline, use the provided shell script in SLURM.
 If you don't want to, please copy the Unifier_Run.sh file and execute it in your command line:

 Run `squeue -u <user>` to be able to find your current jobs and the servers that they are running on.

+You can edit the Unifier_Run file with the settings that you desire.
+You can check the settings by running `python3 Unified-bee-Runner/master_run.py -h` or checking in [ArgParser.py](ArgParser.py) for the arguements that can be used.
+Not all of them work, including those that crop, and this pipeline is still working through many bugs.

 Then run: